How To Choose The Best Business Structure For Your Business

 5 Mins read

-In India we have basically three types of business structures namely Sole proprietorship, Partnership firms and Company (pvt or public), however a new hybrid form of partnership firm and company known as Limited liability (LLP) emerged a few years ago.
-Each structure has its own pros and cons and it depends upon the individual circumstances of each business owner as to which structure will best suit his business.
-These include the level of personal liability you are willing to take for business debts, your personal tax position, the level of administration you want to do and how you want your business to be perceived.
+In India, we have basically three types of business structures, namely Sole proprietorship, Partnership firms, and Company (private or public); however, a new hybrid form of partnership firm and Company known as Limited liability (LLP) emerged a few years ago.
+Each structure has its pros and cons, and it depends upon the individual circumstances of each business owner as to which structure will best suit their business.
+These include the level of personal liability you are willing to take for business debts, your tax position, the level of administration you want to do, and how you want your business to be perceived.

 Ownership and control

 The forms of Sole Proprietorship and partnership firms limit the number or type of people who can invest in your business.
-If you’re seeking a large number of investors or international investors, you may opt for LLP and Company.
+If you’re seeking a large number of investors or international investors, you may opt for an LLP or a Company.

-If you desire to maintain a direct relationship between ownership and management of the business then limited liability partnerships (LLPs) are preferable over limited Company.
-However if the objective is to maintain complete authority, then sole proprietorship form of business is best suited.
+If you desire to maintain a direct relationship between ownership and management of the business, limited liability partnerships (LLPs) are preferable over limited Companies.
+However, if the objective is to maintain complete authority, the sole proprietorship form of business is best suited.

 Flexibility